sainabob/relu/apps/desktop/README.md

-# Kortix Desktop
+# Relu Desktop

-Minimal Electron wrapper for the Kortix web application with deep linking support.
+Minimal Electron wrapper for the Relu web application with deep linking support.

 ## Features